xapian/xapian-developer-guide/conventions/api.rst

    the postfix operator without using the result should give code equivalent to using the prefix operator.

-   Now, for [GCC 3.4], you'll find that the dead uses of tmp are only completely optimized away if tmp has only one data member that can fit in a register.
-[GCC 4.0 will do] better, and you should find that this style comes very close to eliminating any penalty from "incorrect" use of the postfix form.
+   [With modern compilers], you'll find that the dead uses of tmp are only completely optimized away if tmp has only one data member that can fit in a register.
+[Recent GCC does] better, and you should find that this style comes very close to eliminating any penalty from "incorrect" use of the postfix form.

 Xapian's PostingIterator, TermIterator, PositionIterator, and ValueIterator all have only one data member which fits in a register.